ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

         self.load_cache_plugin()

-Before using the cache, retrieve a unique cache key using the ``get_cache_key`` method.
-This needs to be done by all inventory modules using the cache, so you don't use/overwrite other parts of the cache.
+Before using the cache plugin, you must retrieve a unique cache key by using the ``get_cache_key`` method.
+This task needs to be done by all inventory modules using the cache, so that you don't use/overwrite other parts of the cache.

 .. code-block:: python